 In his capacity as NCGA Chairman, Linder also chairs the Nominating Committee, co-chairs the Agri-Industry Council Executive Committee.
 He is a board member of the Bayer Grower Advisory Committee.
 In addition to serving on the Governance Committee, he chairs the National Corn Growers Association Foundation and serves as the association’s liaison to the Bayer Grower Advisory Committee and Growth Energy.

 Previously, Linder served as the Corn Board liaison to the Market Access Action Team, on the Resolutions Committee and chaired the Finance and Engaging Members Committees.
 Additionally, he represented NCGA at the National Coalition for Food and Agriculture Research and the National Corn-to-Ethanol Research Center.

 Prior to his election to the Corn Board, Linder chaired the Trade Policy and Biotechnology Action Team.

-On the state level, Linder is a past chair of the Ohio Corn Marketing Program Board of Directors and past member of the Ag Credit Co-op Board.
+Linder is a past chair of the Ohio Corn Marketing Program Board of Directors and a past Ag Credit Co-op Board member on the state level.